+Discrimination Not involving Sexual Harassment.
 General Prohibition.
-Except as provided elsewhere in Title IX, 34 C.F.R. part 106, or this policy, no person shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to nation under any academic, extracurricular, research, occupational training, or other education program or activity operated by the district.
+Except as provided elsewhere in Title IX, 34 C.F.R. part 106, or this policy, no person shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to ination under any academic, extracurricular, research, occupational training, or other education program or activity operated by the district.
 Specific Prohibitions.
-Except as provided elsewhere in Title IX, 34 C.F.R. part 106, or this policy, in providing any aid, benefit, or service to a student, the district will not on the basis of sex:
+Except as provided elsewhere in Title IX, 34 C.F.R. part 106, or this policy, in providing any aid, benefit, or service to a student, the district will not on the basis of sex: Treat one person differently from another in determining whether such person satisfies any requirement or condition for the provision of such aid, benefit, or service; Provide different aid, benefits, or services or provide aid, benefits, or services in a different manner; 3.1 discri

-Treat one person differently from another in determining whether such person satisfies any requirement or condition for the provision of such aid, benefit, or service; - 3.2.1 - 3.2.2 - Provide different aid, benefits, or services or provide aid, benefits, or services in a different manner; Deny any person any such aid, benefit, or service; 3.2.3 - 3.2.4 Subject any person to separate or different rules of behavior, sanctions, or other treatment; - Apply any rule concerning the domicile or residence of a student or applicant; - Aid or perpetuate discrimination against any person by providing significant assistance to any agency, organization, or person which discriminates on the basis of sex in providing any aid, benefit or service to 3.2.6 employees; Otherwise limit any person in the enjoyment of any right, privilege, advantage, or opportunity. - Complaint Procedure.
-All complaints regarding any alleged discrimination on the basis of sex, including without limitation violations of this policy, 34 C.F.R. part 106, Title IX, Title VII, or other state or federal when the alleged discrimination does not arise from or relate to an allegation of sexual harassment as defined in subsection 2.6 above-shall be addressed pursuant to the district's general complaint procedure, Board 3.3.
-Policy. - Response to Sexual Harassment
+Deny any person any such aid, benefit, or service; Subject any person to separate or different rules of behavior, sanctions, or other treatment; 3.2.4

+3.2.5 Apply any rule concerning the domicile or residence of a student or applicant;

+3.2.6 Aid or perpetuate discrimination against any person by providing significant assistance to any agency, organization, or person which discriminates on the basis of sex in providing any aid, benefit or service to students or employees

+Otherwise limit any person in the enjoyment of any right, privilege, advantage, or opportunity.
+Complaint Procedure.
+All complaints regarding any alleged discrimination on the basis of sex, including without limitation violations of this policy, 34 C.F.R. part 106, Title IX, Title VII, or other state or federal law- 3.3. when the alleged discrimination does not arise from or relate to an allegation of sexual harassment as defined in subsection 2.6 above-shall be addressed pursuant to the district's general complaint procedure, Board Policy.

+Response to Sexual Harassmen